joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-express-request/README.md

 - tedious
 - hard to maintain

 Instead, we want user input for which rock the user would like to see.
-We'll just use the array position for now, and have the user type in the url.
+We'll just use the array position and have the user type in the url, for now.
+Eventually, we would create a full web page with links and id numbers for our rocks.

 Let's try it out.

 We create a request parameter by adding a `:` to distinguish it from a regular path.

-Whatever value the user types will then be sent with the request and is accessible inside the `response.params` object.
+Whatever value the user types will then be sent with the request and is accessible inside the `request.params` object.

 Let's try it: